 It sounds really nice while you are just travelling but living in a new country can be a daunting task – even for an avid traveller like me.
-Since, I knew that I would be in the country for a long duration; I had to plan my expenses accordingly.
-I found that there were some pretty easy ways to living in Southeast Asia on a budget.
+Since I knew that I would be in the country for a long duration; I had to plan my expenses accordingly.
+I found that there were some pretty easy ways to live in Southeast Asia on a budget.

 I know that I said cooking at home would be cost effective but that does not mean not going out to eat ever.
 Although I must say that even eating out can be cost effective if you know the right places to look or if you don’t mind street food.
 The best ways to find out about these places are through locals and (thanking my good luck), I did find some of the best people to guide me around and also join me for meals.